General Requirements for Admission of Transfers

-Statewide Program to Program (P2P)
+Statewide Program-to-Program (P2P)

 Transfer of Credit

 Grades of D or above will be accepted for transfer.
-However, grades in a course submitted for transfer as a major and/or minor program requirement must meet the minimum grade required by the department.
+Grades in a course submitted for transfer as a major and/or minor program requirement must meet the minimum grade required by the department.
 For example, if a program requires that a student earn a B or better in a major and/or minor program requirement, then the student requesting transfer credit from another institution must have earned a minimum of a B in the parallel course.
 If a student earns a lower grade than the requirement, the department may require that the course be repeated at West Chester University.

 Transfer Credit Appeals Process